 3. Respond to different needs

-Strive to understand, respect and protect the lifestyles, personalities and attitudes of your colleagues.
-In your communication, consider the relationship you have with a person.
+Be attentive to understand the lifestyles, personalities and attitudes of your colleagues and see them as opportunities to be respected and protected.
+In your communication, take into account the relationship you have with a person.
 Behave professionally towards your colleagues.
-Casual communication is fine and encouraged but you shouldn't assume consent without reflection, especially when dealing with new employees.
+Casual manners are fine and desirable, but you should not assume consent without reflection, especially when dealing with new employees.
 Be aware of the boundaries of your counterpart and respect them.
-Actively contribute to making everyone feel welcome in the team with your tone and behavior.
+Actively contribute to making everyone feel welcome in the team with your tone and behaviour.
 If in doubt, ask.

 4. Mindful communication

-Mindful communication includes clear, active, considerate and empathic communication as practiced in our regular nonviolent communication training sessions.
-Use these trainings as needed to reflect on your own behavior or the behavior of teams.
+This includes clear, active, considerate and empathic communication, as we regularly practice in the Nonviolent Communication (NVC) train ings.
+Use these trainings as needed to reflect on your behavior or the behavior of teams.
 Refrain from using violent language.

 5. Address and accept conflicts

-The Holacracy, with which we organize ourselves, enables maximum freedom.
-At the same time, it doesn't mean we are free of conflicts.
-Working together at RAIDBOXES can generate friction.
-Address any conflicts directly, this is expressly encouraged at RAIDBOXES and is part of our corporate culture.
-Approach the persons concerned directly.
+The Holacracy way in which we organize ourselves allows maximum freedom.
+At the same time, it is not free of conflicts.
+Even the cooperation at RAIDBOXES can generate disagreements.
+Address such conflicts directly; this is expressly encouraged at RAIDBOXES and is part of our corporate culture.
+Address the persons concerned directly.
 Clearly state when you disagree with a statement or action.
-If none of this works, proactively look for ways to resolve the conflict (for example, our NVC training, mental health & mediation or the role of equality).
+Only if all this does not work, then proactively look for ways to resolve the conflict (such as the GFK trainings, Mental Health & Mediation or the role of equality).

 6. Documentation and orientation